 There is no single test that can be used to diagnose attention deficit hyperactivity disorder in children and adults.
-ADHD is diagnosed after a person has shown some or all of symptoms of ADHD on a regular basis for more than six months.
+ADHD is diagnosed after a person has shown some or all of the symptoms of ADHD on a regular basis for more than six months.
 In addition, symptoms must be present in more than one setting.
 Depending on the number and type of symptoms, a person will be diagnosed with one of three subtypes of ADHD: Primarily Inattentive, Primarily Hyperactive or Combined subtype.

-Health care providers, such as pediatricians and child psychologists, can diagnose ADHD with the help of standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM).
+Health care providers, such as pediatricians, psychiatrists, and child psychologists, can diagnose ADHD with the help of standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM).
 The diagnosis involves gathering information from several sources, including schools, caregivers, and parents.
 The health care provider will consider how a child's behavior compares with that of other children the same age, and he or she may use standardized rating scales to document these behaviors.

 To diagnose ADHD, your child should receive a full physical exam, including vision and hearing screenings.
 Also, the FDA has approved the use of the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System, a noninvasive scan that measures theta and beta brain waves.
 The theta/beta ratio has been shown to be higher in children and adolescents with ADHD than in children without it.
 The scan, approved for use in those aged 6 to 17 years, is meant to be used as a part of a complete medical and psychological exam.